Locations:

 Ascites

-Ascites is a buildup of fluid in your abdomen.
-It often occurs as a result of cirrhosis, a liver disease.
+Ascites is a buildup of fluid in your abdomen causing a swollen belly.
+It most often occurs because of cirrhosis, a liver disease.
 Talk to your healthcare provider if you have cirrhosis and notice you’re gaining weight very quickly.
-Your provider will talk to you about treatments, which often include a low-salt diet.
+Your provider will talk to you about treatments, which could include a low-sodium diet, medication, surgery or a liver transplant.

 Overview